SnowdaysIT/snowdays-front-end/README.md

 By default the app will run on [localhost:8088](http://localhost:8088)

 As in the un-containerized version, any update in the source will be automatically reflected in the app.

+The single Dockerfile is just for Jenkins, don't consider it for development.